Playback Notes | Reflections from a fractured timeline

 Working with others on this was its own adventure.
 Thriller2Rayne helped rework the core mythology, especially the closed loop idea of B2 becoming the very reason Barry goes back.
 It was clean, painful, and necessary.

 Echo27 rebuilt the entire bullet sequence from scratch using custom assets.
-Nomadr, who I found through a YouTube rabbit hole, handled the big VFX shot of Flash’s new run.
+NomadR, who I found through a YouTube rabbit hole, handled the big VFX shot of Flash’s new run.
 He stripped the original completely, gave me a blank canvas, and returned something that felt like a rebirth.
 Worth every frame.

 Music was a scalpel in this edit.
 Every cue had to cut clean, precise, and deep.
 Early in the film, “Midnight City” by M83 scored Barry’s first run.
 It wasn’t just an energetic opener; it was tonal groundwork.